nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 ## What to Expect After 7 Days

-You've completed a week on Trio 0.7!
+You've completed a week on Trio 0.5 (or higher)!
 Here's what you should see:

 #### Dynamic ISF
 Dynamic ISF now has enough data.
 You now have the option to enable it.